haxsaw/hikaru/docs/model-releases-and-versions.rst

 Releases
 ========

-Kubernetes release nubmers the the corresponding Python client release numbers used to not match up, but it appears this has been fixed with release 1.17:
+Kubernetes release numbers the the corresponding Python client release numbers used to not match up, but it appears this has been fixed with release 1.17:

 +-------+-------------+